-Enron to become subject to the Public Utility Holding Company Act.
+Enron to become subject to the Public Utility Holding Company Act of 1935.

-Holdco to take certain specified actions that would result in a downgrade of the Feline Prides or HoldCo’s debt.
+Holdco to take certain specified actions that would result in a downgrade of the Feline Prides or Holdco’s debt.

 Transfer restrictions:

 Enron is prohibited from transferring the securities issued to it in the transaction in any transaction that involves a public offering under the federal securities laws, until the earlier of: